 New Jersey Average Bill

 The average electricity price in New Jersey is 15.41¢ per kWh which ranks 12th in the United States.
 New Jersey residents tend to be more energy efficient with the 12th lowest energy usage in the country averaging 690 kWh per month.
-Because New Jersey residents tend to be more energy efficient, they rank in the bottom half for average electricity bill at $109/month.
+Because New Jersey residents tend to be more energy-efficient, they rank in the bottom half for average electricity bill at $106.28 per month.

 In 1999, New Jersey passed the Electric Discount and Energy Competition Act (EDECA).
-This law enables all electric customers in the state to shop around for their electric supply by separating the supply portion of their electric bill from the delivery and transmission portion.
+This law enables all New Jersey residents to shop around for their electric supply by separating the supply portion of their electric bill from the delivery and transmission portion.
 Customers are able to shop around for the supply portion by comparing prices and plans from various “retail electricity providers” in their service area.

 Retail Electricity Providers compete with each other for customers, and it is this competition that results in lower electricity pricing, more customized and flexible plans, and more innovative products and services.

-The delivery and transmission portion of a New Jersey electric bill is separate from the supply charge.
+The delivery and transmission portions of a New Jersey electric bill are separate from the supply charge.
 No matter where the electricity comes from, customers’ utilities will continue to deliver the electricity, maintain wires and poles, respond to emergencies, and bill customers.

 Public Utilities in New Jersey

 The utilities in New Jersey are all regulated by the New Jersey Board of Public Utilities (BPU) and include:

 Municipal Aggregation in New Jersey

 A growing trend in New Jersey is municipal aggregation, whereby a municipal participates in deregulation by shopping around for electricity supply on behalf of its residents that have not already switched to a retail electricity provider.
-In municipal aggregation supply agreements, non-shopping municipal residents are automatically switched to the retail electricity provider of the municipals choice and are guaranteed to receive lower rates than what the utility charges.
+In municipal aggregation supply agreements, non-shopping municipal residents are automatically switched to the retail electricity provider of the choice of the municipal and guaranteed to receive lower rates than what the utility charges.